 We ensure the classes they attend take place in a safe and non-judgemental environment, where the process is enjoyable, disciplined, challenging, interactive and most of all creative, supportive, and nourishing.

 In 2012 another memorable event was the Superarts senior group appearing at the O2 Centre competing with over 200 schools from all over Britain in the annual charity event ‘Dance-Make Your Move’ competition.
-Superarts were delighted to have been awarded first prize out of over 200 clubs, groups and schools in Britain.
+Superarts were delighted to have been awarded first prize out of over 200 organisations, clubs, groups and schools in Britain.

 After leaving Superarts, numerous students go onto college or university for further vocational training, and many have followed this by working professionally in the performing arts industry in television, film and theatre.
 Others have established their own performing arts schools around the globe, from the UK to Australia.